Time is what keeps everything from

 Announcing the completion of my first novel.

 Lucien, a Navy intelligence petty officer haunted by Vietnam, finds himself entangled in a post-war world that offers no clear answers.
-Through sex, travel, and the blurred lines of memory, he stumbles toward something like healing—if not redemption.
+Through sex, travel, and the blurred lines of memory, he stumbles toward something like healing, possibly redemption.
 From bomb-scarred Hanoi to street bars in the Philippines, from letters scented with longing to a secret restaurant with no menu, Lucien’s journey is raw, confessional, and often darkly funny.
 From San Francisco art school studios to ashrams in India, Lucien’s path is a tangle of trauma and transcendence.

 With a personal narrative voice reminiscent of Eve Babitz, author Trivelas blends raw introspection with vivid storytelling.
 Fans of Tim O'Brien's The Things They Carried will appreciate this thought-provoking novel, which explores the lasting impact of war on the human psyche.